 Puppies are active and generally full of energy, so if you notice that your puppy has suddenly become weak and lethargic, or is eating less than usual, then you should pay close attention to see if you can also identify some other symptoms that your puppy may exhibit.

 There are quite a few common puppy illnesses that can be serious if left untreated:

 Parvo is a viral disease that is highly contagious and can spread quickly to dogs that are not immune from the disease.
 Parvovirus affects mainly puppies and younger dogs.
 Puppies between weaning and up to six months of age are the most at risk.

 There are two forms of parvo - intestinal (more common) and cardiac (less common but more deadly).

 Puppies with parvo usually show a loss of appetite and are lethargic.
-They suffer from vomiting and diarrhea which can quickly lead to dehydration.
+They suffer from vomiting and diarrhea, which can quickly lead to dehydration.
 Quite often, they also have a fever.
-In serious cases, puppy parvo is fatal if timely treatment is not given.
+In serious cases, a puppy can die from parvovirus if timely treatment is not given.

 Distemper is one of the most common puppy illnesses.
 It is a highly contagious disease caused by a virus that affects and causes serious damage to dogs' and puppies' respiratory, gastrointestinal, and nervous systems.
 Puppies infected with distemper have a very high mortality rate.

 Although any dogs can contract canine distemper, those who are most at risk are young puppies (under four months of age) and dogs that have not been vaccinated against the virus.